 Injection period

 The parameter settings are kept the same as the base case without assisted gas above.
 To combine the concentration field into the model, we take CH4 as the assisted gas during the injection period.
-Fig 3.5a shows the results of pressure distribution at different time steps of injection period.
+Fig 3.5a shows the results of pressure distributions at different time steps of a injection period.
 It could be read from the figure that there is no obvious change comparing to the pressure distribution of the case without assisted gas.
 This is because adding gases cannot influence the total compressibility which is the key factor to determine the strength of pressure diffusion.

 Figure3.5b shows the oil zone convective velocity at different injecting time steps.
 Gas assisted CSS shows a higher convective velocity profile.
 On the second day of steam injection, the convective velocity at the leading edge of the steam chamber reached 4.72×10-6 m/s.
-This is mainly because after injecting gas, the viscosity of the heavy oil in the front of the oil zone is further reduced by the dilution effect of the gas, and the fluidity is therefore improved.
-In addition, it can be seen from the figure that the scope of the convective effect is mainly within the first 1m of the oil region, and no obvious convective velocity can be observed in the area beyond 1m.
+This is mainly because after injecting gas, the viscosity of the heavy oil in the front of the oil zone is further reduced by the dilution effect of the gas.
+The fluidity is therefore improved.
+In addition, it can be seen from the figure that the scope of the convective effect is mainly within the first 1m of the oil region.
+No obvious convective velocity can be observed in the area beyond 1m.

 Figure 3.5c shows the temperature profile changes in the oil region during the steam injection stage.
 As the injected gas only affects the convective velocity within a small range of the front edge of the oil region, the temperature profile changes throughout the entire oil region have not changed significantly compared to the case without assisted gas.
 Figure 3.5d shows the calculation results of the viscosity profile of heavy oil in the oil region.
 In this section of the model, the viscosity of heavy oil is jointly determined by steam and gas, so compared to the viscosity profile to the case without assisted gas, the viscosity value assisted by gas is lower in the front of the oil region.
-There is no significant change in the overall variation pattern, and the viscosity continuously increases with the increase of steam injection time.
+There is no significant change in the overall variation pattern.
 Simultaneously, for the viscosity profile at each time, the viscosity also gradually increases with the increase of distance.

 Figure 3.5e shows the gas concentration distributions in the oil zone at different times during the steam injection stage.
 The curve corresponding to t=0 represents the initial value of concentration in the reservoir (concentration distribution after the end of the previous round).
 At the leading edge of the steam chamber, the concentration of gas gradually increases over time and ultimately stabilizes at around 0.095.
 Subsequently, the overall concentration profile also increased over time, but the increase in amplitude gradually decreased within the same time interval.
 In addition, from the intersection point of the concentration profile and the horizontal axis, it can be seen that the gas's sweep range in the oil area is increasing.
 On the second day of steam injection, the gas can only reach a position 0.25m into the oil area, while at the end of steam injection, the gas sweep reaches a position of 0.7m in the oil area.